websauna/websauna/docs/source/tutorials/deployment/freeze.rst

 New Python package versions are released every day.
 Sooner or later one of your dependency projects will release a version which is not compatible with the API your application expects it to have.
 Because ``pip`` command installs latest versions by default, it would install an incompatible package version for your application.
 This would cause your application to crash or not to start.

 ``requirements.txt`` maintains the list of absolute version numbers.
-When pip uses it to fetch the packages, it always gets the same version you had when developing the application, not possible incompatible latest version.
+When pip uses it to fetch the packages, it always gets the same version you had when developing the application, not possibly incompatible latest version.

 Advanced
 ========